LLM4FP: LLM-Based Program Generation for Triggering Floating-Point Inconsistencies Across Compilers

 \subsection{RQ3: Inconsistencies Across Compilers}

 In this RQ, we analyze whether numerical inconsistencies are more likely to occur between different host compilers or between host and device compilers, and how optimization levels influence these inconsistencies.
 We also analyze all possible combinations of compilers to see which combinations produce the largest and smallest differences.
-We consider the 16 first floating-point digits, and report an inconsistency if any of them do not match. \cref{tab:compiler_pairs_both} summarizes the inconsistency rates for \vllm and \vari across compiler pairs and optimization levels.
+We consider the 16 hexadecimal digits of the floating-point result, and report an inconsistency if any of them do not match. \cref{tab:compiler_pairs_both} summarizes the inconsistency rates for \vllm and \vari across compiler pairs and optimization levels.
 In addition to the rates, it also reports the minimum, maximum, and average number of differing digits observed in inconsistent results.

 For both approaches, the highest inconsistency rates consistently happen in comparisons between host and device compilers, i.e., \gcc vs. \nvcc and \clang vs. \nvcc, rather than between host compilers such as \gcc vs. \clang.
-For example, in \vllm, the most inconsistent pair is \gcc vs. \nvcc, with a total inconsistency rate of 11.71\%, compared to 8.00\% for \gcc vs. \clang.
+For example, in \vllm, the most inconsistent pair is \gcc vs. \nvcc, with a total inconsistency rate of 13.01\%, compared to 3.74\% for \gcc vs. \clang.
 A similar trend is observed in \vari, where the highest rate of 5.50\% is from \clang vs. \nvcc, much higher than that of \gcc vs. \clang which is 1.17\%.